 While not as important as room size and moisture level, the room’s temperature should be taken note of as well.
 This is because some dehumidifiers work better in a certain temperature range (normally above 68 degrees Fahrenheit)

 When taking note of these factors, make sure that there are no external factors that can modify your findings.
 For example, make sure that you measure the room or space wholly despite the furniture, close doors and windows (if any) unless you wish to use the dehumidifier with doors and windows open, and make sure that the temperature is in your normal setting.

 Now that you know what factors to consider, let’s go back to the main question: how big of a dehumidifier do I need?
 Here is a dehumidifier sizing chart for you (based on room size and moisture levels from moderately damp to extremely wet):

 Once you know your room or space’s size and moisture level, you can refer to the chart above to look at what size your dehumidifier should ideally be.

 For example, what should be the size of a dehumidifier for a basement?
-Let’s assume the size of the basement is 980 sq. ft. and is considered to be wet, but not extremely wet.
+Let’s assume the size of the basement is 980 square feet and is considered to be wet, but not extremely wet.

 The chart recommends a dehumidifier with a capacity somewhere between 41 pints to 59 pints.
 This is because the room is of average size while having noticeable humidity and dampness, thus the need for a 41-59 pint dehumidifier.

 While room or space size, moisture level or condition, and temperature are the three main factors to consider when getting a dehumidifier, you should also consider these factors if they affect you:

 - Humidity of country or location